Gingerpeer/Railway-Backup/README.md

-# Railway Postgresql Backup Using Bun
+# Railway Postgresql Backup CLI Using Bun

 To install dependencies: